binHarby/assign3/index.md

 ![pic9](./q4_a.png)
 ## Question 5
+> Print the partition table to view the partition and ensure that type is Linux

 ![pic10](./q5.png)

 ## Question 6

+> Make an ext3 filesystem for this newly created partition that allows Journaling system

 ![pic11](./q6.png)

 ## Question 7

+> Mount this filesystem at ~/newvolume (where newvolume is a directory)

 ![pic12](./q7.png)

 ## Question 8

+> Navigate to this directory to verify the filesystem is mounted, e.g., should contain lost+found

 ![pic13](./q7.png)

 ## Question 9

+> Finally, create a directory named, “Operating System” on this volume and place any file inside this directory.

 ![pic14](./q9.png)

 ## Question 10

+> This newly created directory named, “Operating System” should be read-only for all the users on the system except “root” that has read, write and executable permissions on this directory.

 ![pic15](./q10.png)